tunamonster/amyanpoh_partner_api_docs/README.md

 Param | Datatype | Description
 --- | --- | ---
+'testing' | bool | Validates the input, but does not save it to the database if set to true.
 'payment_method' | string | Defaults to 'Cash on Delivery'
 'description' | string | Description visible to the end customer if customer tracking is activated 'latitude' | float | Coordinate of the destination